Bruce Highway Upgrade – Caloundra Road to Sunshine Motorway

-Preliminary construction is expected to start in late 2016 in preparation for major construction in mid-2017.
 Construction is expected to be completed in late 2020, weather permitting.

 The upgrade will deliver critical safety benefits to motorists, improve efficiency and reduce traffic congestion, and ensure the highway can cater for future traffic growth.
 The speed limit on the upgraded highway will be returned to 110 km/hr.